 The National Archives sets a standard fee for mail order reproduction services.
 Please review the reproductions fee schedule for current fees.
 Photocopies are sent by regular mail.
 Advance payment is required for large orders.
 Alternate shipping arrangements (ie. FedEx) can be made at the researcher’s expense.
 When ordering photocopies by mail, researchers should be as specific as possible with regard to their request.
 The Library staff can neither undertake extensive searches nor segregate items unrelated to a researcher’s topic.
 The staff will photocopy the entire contents of any folder the researcher cites from a finding aid.

-Payment may be made in cash, U.S. postal money order, bank draft, or check, to the Eisenhower Presidential Library.
+Payment may be made in U.S. postal money order, bank draft, or check, to the Eisenhower Presidential Library.
 Payment may also be made by VISA, MasterCard, American Express, or Discover (Novus).
 Remittances received from outside the U.S. must be made by international money orders payable in U.S. dollars or by VISA, MasterCard, American Express, or Discover (Novus).

 The records of the Library must be systematically arranged, preserved, reviewed and described by archivists before they can be made available for use by researchers.
 Some of the collections opened for research will have information withdrawn from the open files.